1337jazz/microtraining-git/README.md

 # f, fixup [-C | -c] <commit> = like "squash" but keep only the previous
 ```

-When you run the command, your chosen editor wiill open and you'll see all the commits from the comimt you chose all the way up to HEAD.
+When you run the command, your chosen editor will open and you'll see all the commits from the commit you chose all the way up to HEAD.
 You'll notice that the order of the commits has changed.
 Normally the order goes from (top to bottom) newest commit to oldest.
 In the interactive rebase it's reversed (example shows the result of `git rebase -i --root):

 ```
 pick 0e19c7a initial commit